 North of the A30 is some eye-catching ancient and remote attractions surrounded by natural beauty.
 At Bodmin Moor, in Northeast Cornwall, you can find land covered in granite moorland.
 Being one of the best things to do in Bodmin, it is worth a visit!

 Bodmin Moor was the most populated area during the Bronze Age and holds many interesting historical sights; for example, it houses a collection of three aligned stone circles, 'The Hurlers'.

-This landmark dates back to around 1500 BC; it's incredible how long they have stayed in one place.
+This natural landmark in Britain dates back to around 1500 BC; it's incredible how long they have stayed in one place.
 You can also see human-made piles of stone (cairns) everywhere and ponies grazing the local fields.